Impaired Driving Lawyer Edmonton

 Defences in impaired driving cases

-Canada’s impaired driving laws are complex and leave room for various challenges, questions and defences depending on the circumstances of the incident and your arrest.
+Alberta’s impaired driving laws are complex and leave room for various challenges, questions and defences depending on the circumstances of the incident and your arrest.
 Impaired driving charges are not as cut and dried as they seem.
 In order to make a conviction, the Crown Prosecutor must prove several conditions beyond a reasonable doubt using evidence obtained in accordance with legal requirements.

 Impaired driving charges and penalties are serious.
 If you have been charged with impaired driving, the best course of action is to secure the help of an expert lawyer.